-- In the menu Setup / Network / Mobile Parameters, select Mode / Cellphone - Afterwards, go to the menu Setup / Network / Mobile Parameters.
-In the sub-menu Preferred Techno, if needed you can select a priority among the 2G, 3G and 4G networks.
-The normal choice is Auto. - The Network Select menu enables you to select among the available operators, if your mobile subscription entitles you to do so. - Come back to the main menu.
-Enter the remote number to dial, using the keypad, and press the C key. - Hang up with the 🥗 key to release the connection (you must confirm by pressing 🥗 again).
+- In the menu Setup / Network / Mobile Parameters, select Mode / Cellphone - Afterwards, go to the menu Setup / Network / Mobile Parameters / Network Settings / Preferred Techno / Auto - The Network Select menu enables you to select among the available operators, if your mobile subscription entitles you to do so. - Enter the remote number to dial, using the keypad, and press the C key. - Hang up with the key to release the connection (you must confirm by pressing again).